007 MAGAZINE - The World's Foremost James Bond Resource!

 By 1969 overall sales of the PAN James Bond paperbacks had reached a total of 25-million; but the number sold that year had dropped to 389,000 copies, the lowest annual figure since 1960.
 Sales of many titles were boosted by the release of the film tie-in edition of ON HER MAJESTY'S SECRET SERVICE, which far outsold any other title with 117,000 copies sold in the UK by the end of the year.

 With the departure of Sean Connery from the role of James Bond in 1967 paperback sales had halved from the previous year, and there were now no new Ian Fleming titles left to release.
-COLONEL SUN by Kingsley Amis (writing as Robert Markham) would become the first James Bond novel by another author and this was published as a PAN paperback in 1970.
-Amis had previously written The James Bond Dossier under his own name in 1965.
+COLONEL SUN by Kingsley Amis (writing as Robert Markham) would become the first James Bond novel by another author and this was published as a PAN paperback on April 3, 1970.
+Kingsley Amis had previously written The James Bond Dossier under his own name in 1965.
 This critical analysis of the Bond novels was also published in paperback by PAN.
 In the same year Amis also wrote The Book of Bond, a tongue-in-cheek manual for prospective agents, using the pseudonym Lt.-Col. William (‘Bill’) Tanner.
 PAN also published this in paperback with a cover designed by Raymond Hawkey, who had also designed the clever reversible dust jacket of the Jonathan Cape hardback.
+PAN's COLONEL SUN paperback had sold 250,000 copies by July 1970, with ten Ian Fleming titles now having each sold over two-million copies since they were first published.

 COLONEL SUN PAN Books poster